DarkCoderSc/slae32-reverse-shell/README.md

-# slae32-reverse-shell
+# SLAE32 Assignment 2 : Reverse Shell

-SLAE32 Certification Assignment 2
+This repository is part of the SLAE32 Certification process.